edoc2021/2021/content/posts/2020-10-23-main-page/index.md

 <div style="background: #8ed1fc; padding: 8px; border-radius: 8px">
     <b>COVID-19 Update</b><br/>
-    We are preparing for EDOC21 to be held physically and to host both national and international audiences.
-We will also be considering a hybrid option, as it may reflect COVID19 developments, such as national face to face attendees and virtual international participation.
-We will be monitoring the COVID19 situation and will update this website accordingly.
+    EDOC21 main conference will be held virtually due to the COVID19 situation and the closure of Australian borders.
+EDOC21 workshops, demo sessions and doctoral consortium will be run in hybrid mode, with national face to face attendees and virtual international participation.
 </div>